If you're retired baseball player Bobby Bonilla, July 1 is your personal national holiday.

 Bonilla’s contract will continue paying him until 2035.
 Pretty nice, right?

 Instead of paying Bonilla $5.9 million in 2000, the Mets opted for a deferred salary arrangement that set the team up to make annual payments of nearly $1.2 million for 25 years starting July 1, 2011.
 The deal included a negotiated 8% interest.

-Has a Chicago sports team ever agreed to pay a Bobby Bonilla contract?
+Have the Philadelphia Phillies ever agreed to pay a Bobby Bonilla contract?

 The Philadelphia Phillies should count their blessings as the bad luck of deferred contract money has seemed to only sting their divisional rivals -- most notably, the Mets and the Nationals.